difomiry/TelegramCharts/README.md

 # TelegramCharts

-A solution for telegram official coding competition for iOS
+A solution for telegram official coding competition for iOS.

 You can see more information about competition in [official telegram channel](https://t.me/contest).